 Whether you’re a patient, provider, or health system administrator, thinking about why these differences might exist can start conversations and lead to solutions for improved quality of healthcare.

 *Data courtesy of Alberta Health Services and Alberta Health

 This chart is intended to reflect both access to primary care services and choices that patients make about where to seek medical care on short notice.
-Ideally, Albertans should be able to get treatment for these minor conditions at their family doctor’s office or a walk-in clinic on short notice without going to the emergency department (ED).
+Ideally, Albertans should be able to get treatment for these minor conditions at their family doctor’s office on short notice without going to the emergency department (ED).

 Primary care options for treatment on short notice include:

 - Treatment by another family doctor or team member in the clinic.